ruizadrian/MockingBird/README.md

 ![alt tag](https://github.com/ruizadrian/MockingBird/blob/master/Images/Logo.png)

 ## 1. Introduction
 Mockingbird is a Java/JavaScript based programming language.
 The name MockingBird was inspired by the official state bird of Texas.
 MockingBird aims to combine the loose and relaxed grammar of JavaScript with the strict and precise syntax and structure of Java with a few unique features derivative of other languages.
+As a result, MockingBird might be one of the strictest languages you will ever program with, and it may make you mad.

 ## 2. Features
 #### Variable Declaration